-Targets Strategies / Tasks Time Scale Success Criteria Methods of Evaluation People Responsible Resources Required To help students understand Chinese History, Culture, and National Security (a) Review the JS curriculum to identify the gap in Chinese History, Culture, and National Security Knowledge and reinforce the learning of Chinese history and Chinese culture, Sep 23 - June 24 The Curriculum Map for the elements will be generated, • Document CYM, CM, LSY, and all Subject Department Heads Knowledge (b) Organize exchange tours to enhance students' understanding to understand our country, Sep 23 - June 24 70 % of participating students were satisfied with the experience • Survey CYM, CST, CKM (c) Provide opportunities for students to show or present their learning outcomes from the curriculum or other activities Sep 23 - June 24 70 % of students were satisfied School-based questionnaire Evaluation in committee meetings CYM, CST, CKM and all Subject Department Heads
+Targets Strategies / Tasks Time Scale Success Criteria Methods of Evaluation People Responsible Resources Required To help students understand Chinese History and Culture, National Education (NE), and National Security Education (NSE) Knowledge (a) Review the JS curriculum to identify the gap in Chinese History, Culture, and National Security Knowledge and reinforce the learning of Chinese history and Chinese culture, (b) Organize exchange tours to enhance students' understanding to understand our country, (c) Provide opportunities for students to show or present their learning outcomes from the curriculum or other activities Sep 24 - June 25 The Curriculum Map for the NE and NSE elements is generated, and students gain relevant knowledge across subjects.
+70 % of participating students have a positive impression of our country.
+Programme evaluation Feedback from teachers APASO and SHS School-based questionnaire Teacher observation Focus group interview with students Student Assignments CYM, CM, LSY, and all Subject Department Heads CYM, CKM CYM, CKM and all Subject Department Heads